What Are the Top Smart Contract Platforms and How to Choose the Right One?

 Hyperledger Fabric is an enterprise-oriented smart contract platform, leveraged by giants such as Walmart, Hitachi, and Amazon.

-There is a good reason why it has attracted this attention: in contrast to the other platforms we have mentioned, which are public blockchains, Hyperledger is a permissioned one.
-It means its transaction records are only accessible to authenticated users, which is a very important consideration for a range of industries, from supply chain to healthcare.
-Moreover, it is possible to create private channels for selected users if the data and transactions are highly sensitive.
+There is a good reason why it has attracted this attention: in contrast to the other platforms mentioned, which are public blockchains, Hyperledger is a permissioned one.
+Its transaction records are only accessible to authenticated users, which is a very important consideration for a range of industries, from supply chain to healthcare.
+Moreover, Hyperledger Fabric allows the creation of private channels for selected users if the data and transactions are highly sensitive.

 The platform is capable of processing 20,000 transactions per second at a zero transaction fee.

-Hyperledger Fabric utilizes Crash Fault Tolerant (CFT) consensus algorithm that can withstand system failures, such as crashes and network partitioning, while correctly processing transactions and reaching consensus.
+Hyperledger Fabric utilizes a Crash Fault Tolerance (CFT) consensus algorithm that can withstand system failures, such as crashes and network partitioning, while correctly processing transactions and reaching consensus.

 Hyperledger offers a set of tools including Hyperledger Composer, allowing easier and more efficient smart contract development.
 The smart contracts can be written in Go and JavaScript.